audiotape playback perfected

 Why are ATAE reproducers based on Studer A80 and A820 tape transport mechanisms?

-Studer was practically alone among manufacturers to conceive and build tape machines incorporating costly precision guidance, all-rolling element straight-line bypass spooling and servo constant tension.
-Today these features are recognized as extremely important to the responsible conservation and preservation of high-value heritage master tapes.
+Studer was practically alone among manufacturers to conceive and build tape machines incorporating precision guidance, all-rolling element straight-line bypass spooling, servo-controlled capstan motors and servo-controlled constant tension.
+Found in their flagship A80 and 820 transports, these features are today recognized as extremely important to the responsible conservation and preservation of heritage master tapes.
+We believe that re-manufacturing these beautifully designed and constructed machines is both respectful and responsible.

 Why is the transport mechanism a separate component in your reproducers?